 - Provide evidence to support your application – please include anything that will assist us in making our decision e.g. evidence of staff qualifications, letters of support from industry etc.

-Once you have completed the Consent to Assess form, email the form and all other relevant information to Aldo Wells - QA Coordinator.
+Once you have completed the Consent to Assess form, email the form and all other relevant information to the Consent to Assess Inbox.
 Once we receive your application and supporting documentation, we’ll advise you on the next steps.

 About Consent and Moderation Requirements (CMRs)